kdorff/sfpg/readme.txt

    For this to work, PHP needs permission to create, modify and delete in the GALLERY_ROOT.

  * The gallery contains an automatic clean-up function that deletes unused files in DATA_ROOT.
-   The gallery will clean up files in the DATA_ROOT that are no longer used by the gallery.
+   The gallery will delete files in the DATA_ROOT that are no longer used by the gallery.
 So make sure not to use the DATA_ROOT for storing anything.
-   The clean up routine is activated when viewing a directory where the number of subdirectories, images and/or files have changed since last access to the directory.
+   The clean-up routine is activated when viewing a directory where the number of subdirectories, images and/or files have changed since last access to the directory.
    For this to work, PHP needs permission to delete in the DATA_ROOT.

  * The gallery contains options to delete images older than a set number of days, and empty directories.
 If using these options, make sure to have a backup of the GALLERY_ROOT.